Marx-wrld/MNIST-Character-Recognition/README.md

 # MNIST-Character-Recognition-with-Tensorflow
-Digital classification using the MNIST dataset
+Digital classification and Character Recognition using Tensorflow and the MNIST dataset